 Despite these successes, Wilson’s position as both editor and interim executive director was not sustainable for the long-term.
 SP embarked on a major fundraising campaign to establish a separate directorship.
 With a lot of hard work, the SP board of directors was successful in securing funding from several sources, including key individual donors and foundations.
 An international search was then launched, and in 2018 SP hired Anthony Stellaccio as its new executive director.
 Arriving in November, 2018, Anthony took charge of a slowly but steadily growing organization that has a dedicated staff and board with a wealth of expertise.
 Together, they are drafting a blueprint for a major expansion of SP’s mission.
 This expansion will include university-level and K-12 educational initiatives, national and local community programming, a substantial apprenticeship grant program, further digital development of Studio Potter’s extensive and exceptional archives, the evolution of SP’s website into an interactive, educational resource, and a fiftieth anniversary publication and exhibition.
 At this crucial point, funding these initiatives is second only to the ongoing publication of the Studio Potter journal and expanding its educational reach.

-Yet, some things have not changed.
-Volume One, Number One (cover, above right) began with a spirit that still defines us: an essential belief in functional pottery, a reverence for new talent and old masters, the desire to encourage first-person writing, education as a means of self-discovery, service to the field, and overall, to humanitarian values.
+Though big changes are on the horizon, some things will not change.
+Volume 1, Number 1 began with a spirit that still defines SP: an essential belief in the value of functional pottery; a reverence for new talent and old masters; the promotion of first-person writing and education as a means of self-discovery; a desire to serve the ceramics field; and overall, to uphold humanitarian values.